jbreizh/ImagePainting3/README.md

 ![README01](images/readme01.png?raw=true "readme01")

+In this version, i had to think again the API to communicate between the frontend and the backend.
+So deep change, a lot of rewrite and maybe bug.
+Nevertheless i pretty satisfy with this new API as it let me introduce a lot of new feature while being simpler and solving some dirty hack i had to use before.

 In this version, i push my poor coding skill to the limits and add :

 * possibility to save/restore parameter in json file